The 4 Types of Data Analytics Explained With Examples

 Here are a few common ways teams use diagnostic analytics:

-- Analyzing why a product launch exceeded expectations in some markets but fell short in others
+- Analyzing why a product launch exceeded expectations in some markets but fell short in others by comparing pricing, competitive presence, and marketing spend across regions

 What is predictive analytics?

-How it works
+How predictive analytics works

 Predictive analytics often uses techniques like regression analysis, time series modeling, and machine learning to find trends in historical data and apply those trends to future scenarios.
 These models are trained on existing data and then refined as new data comes in.
 The more consistent and clean the data, the more accurate the predictions.